Definitions: Responder seats, On-call seats & Viewers

 - Revoked someone’s access to a Private Incident

-- Rename an incident
+- Renamed an incident

 - Merged an incident